EcoPro-Systems/Kelp-Forest-Projection/README.md

-# KelpForestMonitoring
+# Kelp Forest Monitoring

 An ecological forecasting model for monitoring the biomass availability in kelp forests on the California coast.

 ## Installation